avnerh1/GodotUnityAdsInterface/README.md

-# Unity ads for godot using new export template system
+# Unity ads for Godot Engine 3.5.x

 Current version of the `unityadsgodot-release.aar` is available for download under [Releases](https://github.com/avnerh1/GodotUnityAdsInterface/releases)